MG-Musty/technical-testing/README.md

-# Never forget a test
+# :books: Never forget a test :pen:

 > Testing is the process of evaluating a system or its component(s) with the intent to find whether it satisfies the specified requirements or not.
 Testing is executing a system in order to identify any gaps, errors, or missing requirements contrary to the actual requirements.
 This tutorial will give you a basic understanding of software testing, its types, methods, levels, and other related terminologies.

 > Code that is not tested can’t be trusted

 ## Bad reputation

 **“Testing is Too Expensive”**: Pay less for testing during software development => pay more for maintenance or correction later.
 Early testing saves both time and cost in many aspects.
 However, reducing the cost without testing may result in improper design of a software application, rendering the product useless.

 **“Testing is Time-Consuming”**: Testing is never a time-consuming process.
 However diagnosing and fixing the errors identified during proper testing is a time-consuming but productive activity.

 **“Only Fully Developed Products are Tested”**: No doubt, testing depends on the source code but reviewing requirements and developing test cases is independent from the developed code.
 However, iterative or incremental approaches to a development life cycle model may reduce the requirement of testing on the fully developed software.

 **“Complete Testing is Possible”**: It becomes an issue when a client or tester thinks that complete testing is possible.
 It is possible that